suyashraghava/walmart-SalesInStormyWeather/README.md

 I was able to fit the model at decent accuracy and it was performing well on validation and test set.
 At that time I was at top 25 percent on the Leader board.
 However it was becoming harder to keep up.
-Anyways when the competition ended and the model was tested on the full test data, my model performed in top 30 percent.
+Anyways when the competition ended and the model was tested on the full test data, my model performed in top 28 percent.
+I was able to get a Root mean square error of 0.11355.

 The biggest mistake that I made was that even though I extracted the data according to the date when there was a weather event, in spirit of competition I should have simply removed the data upto the date from where the test data started.